PaoloCalzone/lens-dapp-template/README.md

 # Put an example here
 ```

-## login flow
+## Login flow

 1. In that file, the user clicks on connect button, selects its account.
-Under the hood, Lens API is called for authentication and if the user has got an account, sends back a token that is set in localstorage
+Under the hood, Lens API is called for authentication and if the user has got an account, sends back a token that is set in localstorage.
 2. During re-renderig, apollo (link to the file) set the token in his header
 3. Login logic(login, logout, errors) is in that file.